SteveRuben/HeyMoney/README.md

 # HeyMoney
-Try my best to easely handle my income
+Use HeyMoney to stay on top of your finances by keeping track of your income and expenses.